1 sub-topics in Ritual & Sacred Instruments

 - The Room Finishes the Instrument.
 Open plaza, court, cave, sanctuary, corridor, or burial chamber—each changes attack, bloom, and decay.

-When you read an antique instrument label, separate surviving material from original acoustic system.
-A lyre may keep its metal and shell decoration while losing the wood thickness, string material, bridge height, and skin or adhesive details that shaped its real voice.
+The material preserved in a museum object may represent only part of its original acoustic system.
+A lyre may retain metal and shell decoration while losing the wood thickness, string material, bridge height, skin, and adhesive details that shaped its voice.

 How Material Shapes the Voice